harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 The U.S. folks were trying to understand the efficacy, and the E.U. folks were trying to tell their story about its effectiveness.

-It turned out to be an amazing opportunity to convene some of the best folks who thought about efficacy with the folks who had questions about it.
+It turned out to be a fantastic opportunity to convene some of the best folks who thought about efficacy with the folks who had questions about it.

 I was lucky to pitch the event to USDR, who then got Rockefeller involved.
 They were able to take it and make it into a real thing.
 It turned out fantastic.